Frequently Asked Questions

 Booking An Appointment

-We have 12 veterinarians in our practice who are available by appointment, 7 days a week.
+We have multiple veterinarians in our practice who are available by appointment, 7 days a week.
 We also have a dedicated support team of compassionate hospice care coordinators available to answer your calls and respond to emails Monday to Friday from 8am to 6pm, Saturday from 8:30am to 5:30pm, and Sunday/holidays from 8:30am to 1:30pm.
 You can also complete an online appointment request.
 We recommend contacting us to schedule your appointment 1-2 days in advance, if possible, but we do offer same-day appointments and we will do our absolute best to accommodate you and your pet on short notice.

 If your pet requires emergency care, please contact your local veterinary emergency clinic as we are unfortunately unable to provide 24 hour service.